 Another value to exploratory testing is highlighted by increasing creativity and generating innovative ideas as the work progresses.

-Alongside other tactical methods, exploratory testing can be mixed with the overall testing project to guarantee excellent results, which serve at the end to increase productivity and quality altogether.
+Alongside other tactical methods, exploratory testing can be mixed with the overall testing project to guarantee excellent results, which serve in the end to increase productivity and quality altogether.

 How to Execute Exploratory Tests?